Contents

 How many speakers or presenters can be on a stream at a given time?

-You can have 13 people in the studio and on screen at a time.
-Up to three of these can be producers (or "hosts") who joined from the Webex Events Platform via the 'Launch Studio' button.
+You can have 13 people in the Studio and on screen at a time.
+Up to three of these can be producers (or "hosts") who join using the 'Launch Studio' button from the Webex Events platform.
 This total isn't affected when someone shares their screen, even though the screen share appears as if it were an additional speaker.
-Anyone with the link can join and no login of any kind is required.
 If you have more than 13 people joining your stream, you may choose to have a "waiting room" in another meeting tool, or use another streaming tool with the Webex Events RTMP Player.

-If there are already 13 people in the studio and an 14th person tries to join, any producers in the Studio will get a notification that someone just tried to join and there was no space for them.
+If there are already 13 people in the Studio and a 14th person tries to join, any producers in the Studio will get a notification that someone just tried to join and there was no space for them.

-The speaker also sees a message notifying them that the Studio is full, and they can click the Retry button to try to join again.
+The speaker also gets a message notifying them that the Studio is full, and they can click the Retry button to try joining again.

-If you want to let a new presenter into the studio, someone else must leave the studio, or you can remove someone.
+If you want to admit a new presenter into the Studio, someone else must leave, or you can remove someone.
 To remove someone, simply click the three dots next to their video preview, and click Remove from Studio.

 Can I invite a speaker as a producer so they can control backgrounds, banners, chats, etc?

-Follow the process in our article about managing teams to invite the person to the team managing your event in the Webex Events Platform.
-Once the speaker joins your team, they can edit the Agenda session or Live Stream feature and click the 'Enter Studio' button so they can control all the back-end features of the stream.
+Follow the process in our article about managing teams to invite the person to the team managing your event in the Webex Events platform.
+Once the speaker joins your team, they can edit the Session or Live Stream feature and click the 'Launch Studio' button so they can control all the back-end features of the stream.

 ⚠️ Caution!
-Don't share the URL the browser displays after you click Enter Studio.
+Don't share the URL the browser displays after you click 'Launch Studio'.
 Multiple users joining the studio with the same URL can cause problems.
-Anyone who will be controlling backgrounds, banners, chats, etc. should click the Enter Studio button to join as described above.
+Anyone who will be controlling backgrounds, banners, chats, etc. should click the 'Launch Studio' button to join as described above.

 Can I test my stream and try out the studio?